-Course Description: This course examines major themes in African American history from the early seventeenth century to the late nineteenth century.
-This period covers several pivotal moments in African American history, including 1619, the first year Africans landed on Virginian soil, the Middle Passage, the development and eventual dissolution of the Atlantic slave trade, African and Native American encounters, and the Civil War.
-While covering the broad expanse of African American history, this course will also focus on the history of African and African American healing traditions and medicine, beginning in West Africa and ending in the U.S. Four sections will cover an introduction to Black studies, African History and the history of Medicine, pre-colonial West Africa and the Middle Passage, the Atlantic world, and two units on the U.S. Course Objectives:
+Course Description: This course examines major themes in African American history from the early seventeenth century to the late twentieth century.
+This period covers several pivotal moments in African American history, including 1619, the first year Africans landed on Virginian soil, the Middle Passage, the development and eventual dissolution of the Atlantic slave trade, and the Civil War.
+While covering the broad expanse of African American medical history, this course will also examine the history of African and African American healing traditions and medicine, beginning in West Africa and ending in the U.S. Students will engage in discussions over health equity and access, as well as medical experimentation.
+Additionally, we will examine the role of women in ethnomedical traditions, paying special attention to how women scholars have interpreted and presented these crucial histories.

+Course Objectives:

 - 1. Explore the diverse history of African Americans in the United States - 2.
-Describe major themes in African American history and the history of medicine before the twentieth century - 3.
+Describe major themes in African American history and the history of medicine before the twenty-first century - 3.
 Interpret documents and other forms of evidence in their historical context - 4.
 Formulate and support historical questions - 5.
 Employ multiple forms of evidence and articulate a well-structured historical argument - 6.
 Conduct original research and develop a substantial research paper - 7.
-Engage in an ongoing process of writing and revision and report orally on research Required Books:
+Engage in an ongoing process of writing and revision and report orally on research

+Required Books: